Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

 \subsection{Interior structure}

 This work focuses on atmospheric structure.
 However, our models require a planetary interior solution.
-We derive an analytical fit for interior radius $R_s(M_s,f_{ci})$ (where $f_{ci}=M_c/M_s$ is the metallic core mass fraction) to facilitate our subsequent methodology.
+We derive an analytical fit for interior radius $R_s(M_s,f_{ci})$ (where $f_{ci}=M_c/M_s$ is the metallic-core mass fraction and $M_c$ is the core mass) to facilitate our subsequent methodology.

 Solutions of interior radius $R_s$ are obtained for interior masses $M_s$ between 0.25~and~$10.25\text{ M}_\oplus$ and core interior-mass fractions $f_{ci}$ between 0.10~and~0.75.
 The internal structures of density, gravity, and radius are solved iteratively by integrating a system of three coupled differential equations until a solution which conserves mass is attained: